SimonLeclere/discord-easy-dashboard/readme.md

-# Discord Dashboard
+# Discord easy Dashboard

-Discord Dashboard is a powerful [Node.js](https://nodejs.org) module that allows you to easily create a Dashboard for your bot !
+Discord easy Dashboard is a powerful [Node.js](https://nodejs.org) module that allows you to easily create a Dashboard for your bot !

 If you have an idea or a problem, don't hesitate to open an issue :)